EdoardoLaGreca/9knowledge/README.md

 ## Where do I start?

 If you have little to no experience with Plan 9 and 9front, start by getting familiar with Plan 9's [glossary](glossary.md).
-Then use [d2d.md](d2d.md) for day-to-day operations.
+Then use [d2d.md](d2d.md) for the most common operations.
 Have a look at [postinst.md](postinst.md) for a bunch of stuff you may want to do after a clean installation of 9front.
 I also keep track of interesting and useful links in [links.md](links.md).
-Remember that the most effective way of learning Plan 9 is to get your hands dirty.
+Remember that the most effective way of learning 9front is to use it as much as you can.